open-telemetry/opentelemetry-go/example/README.md

 The application is currently configured to transmit exported data to `localhost:55680`.
 See [main.go](otlp/main.go) for full details.

-Note, if you don't have a receiver configured to take in metric data, the application will complain about being unable to connect.
+Note, if the receiver is incorrectly configured to take in metric data, the application may complain about being unable to connect.

-#### (optional) Configure the Collector
+#### Configure the Collector
 Follow the instructions [on the website](https://opentelemetry.io/docs/collector/about/) to install a working instance of the collector.
 This example assumes you have the collector installed